saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 }
 ```

-* After you have changed the instances of "SH" in your code to match your namespace, press the Activate button.
+* Press the Activate button.

 You have now completed the step "Creation of CDS View with Customer Location".
 You are now down with this task of "Creating Custom ABAP CDS Views in S/4HANA".